LostInBrittany/wasm-codelab/step-06/README.md

 ### The custom element

-We are adding a custom `game-of-life` LitElement element that will be stored in the `elements` folder.
+We are adding a custom `game-of-life` LitElement element that will be stored in the `GameOfLife` folder.

 LitElement allows us to quickly define and declare custom elements.
 Custom elements provide a component model for the web.
 The custom elements specification provides: